stormpath/stormpath-documentation/source/accnt_mgmt.rst

     .. literalinclude:: code/java/account_management/reset1_trigger_req_accountstore.java
       :language: java

+    The second parameter can be any object that implements ``AccountStore`` (Directories, Groups, Organizations).

 .. only:: nodejs

   To trigger the password reset workflow, you call the ``resetPassword(options, callback)`` method on your Application instance: